W-symmetry, topological vertex and affine Yangian: Affine Yangian of

 \paragraph{Mode grading} The algebra $\mathcal{Y}$ is naturally graded, with generators $e_j$ having degree $+1$, generators $\psi_j$ being of degree $0$ and $f_j$ having degree $-1$.
 The corresponding grading of $\mathcal{W}_{1+\infty}$ is the grading by (minus) the mode number.

 \paragraph{Spin filtration} Apart from the mode grading, there is also a filtration which assigns generators $\psi_j$, $e_j$ and $f_j$ the filtration degree $j$.
-This filtration corresponds to filtration of $\mathcal{W}_{1+\infty}$ by spin.
+This filtration corresponds roughly to filtration of $\mathcal{W}_{1+\infty}$ by spin.
 At the special point $h_j = 0$ the terms of different spin degree vanish and spin filtration becomes grading.
-This can be useful for counting of the number of states in Verma modules.
+This can be useful for example for the state counting.

 \paragraph{Triangular decomposition} There are several interesting subalgebras of $\mathcal{Y}$.
 The first, which we will denote by $\mathcal{Y}^+$ , is the so called \emph{shuffle algebra} studied by Negut \cite{Negut01012014} and is the subalgebra generated by generators $e_j$ and relations (Y1) and (Y6).
 Similarly, we have the conjugate shuffle subalgebra $\mathcal{Y}^-$ generated by $f_j$ and relations (Y2) and (Y7).
 The commutative subalgebra with generators $\psi_j$ is often called the Bethe or Baxter subalgebra $\mathcal{B}$ \cite{Maulik:2012wi}.
-When studying the representations of $\mathcal{Y}$, it will be the subalgebra that will act diagonally on the basis of representation space.
+When studying the representations of $\mathcal{Y}$, it will be the subalgebra that will act diagonally on the basis of the representation space.
 The whole algebra $\mathcal{Y}$ as a vector space admits a triangular decomposition

 which will later be important when studying highest weight representations of $\mathcal{W}_{1+\infty}$.
 We also have two intermediate subalgebras, the subalgebra $\mathcal{Y}^+_0$ generated by $\mathcal{Y}^+$ and $\mathcal{B}$ and analogous subalgebra $\mathcal{Y}^-_0$ generated by $\mathcal{Y}^-$ and $\mathcal{B}$.